Leotta-38/blackjack/README.md

 - There might be a short lag after clicking a button.

 - Split, insurance and even money have not been implemented

+- Use your computer or tablet.
+No smartphone...

+- Please do not bring a fuge amount of money.
+It's too dangerous!!

 ## memo